 While I would never try to compare John’s experiences with horse riding, I believe that his story holds an important lesson for athletes, including Equestrians.
 In particular I love this idea of acknowledging what you have already accomplished whilst still keeping your ultimate goals in sight.
 Learning to ride is a marathon which never ends.
-For me this is something buy Pregabalin 150 mg online, the never ending capacity to learn and to set new goals to achieve.
+For me this is something I truly value, the never ending capacity to learn and to set new goals to achieve.
 However, it is a double edged sword.
 If we fail to acknowledge the progress we have made, if we don’t see how far we have come towards our goal it can be overwhelming to think of just how much we have left to go.

 John’s story also reinforces for me the importance of having a positive mindset and not being defined by our limitations.

-A rider that I have been in awe of since I first discovered where to order Pregabalin online is Bailey Notle (buy Pregabalin cheap).
+A rider that I have been in awe of since I first discovered Instragram is Bailey Notle (@joyful_dressage).
 As you browse through Bailey’s Instagram feed you will be blown away by her super talented mare Fair Joy.
 At just 23 Bailey has an eloquent manner and a maturity far beyond her years and the love that she has for her mare is literally palpable.
 After drafted several messages to Bailey, I finally got the nerve to ask if I could share her story with you all, and I was absolutely thrilled when she agreed.